Supercolony-net/Open-Grants-Program/applications/sol2ink-follow-up.md

 **Dominik Krížo**
 Blockchain Developer
 Started programming own games at age of 15 as a hobby, then went to University studying informatics and object oriented programming, becoming an Android developer in 2018.
 In 2017 he started his crypto venture by investing in BTC and Ethereum and getting more knowledge regarding smart contracts and DeFi protocols during DeFi summer 2020.
-As a programmer, he wanted to know more behind the scenes of smart contracts, so he started to develop his own smart contract applications for Ethereum and then becoming a Rust and Ink! developer in Supercolony, since he believes that WASM with its benefits over EVM is the future of smart contract applications.
+As a programmer, he wanted to know more behind the scenes of smart contracts, so he started to develop his own smart contract applications for Ethereum and then becoming a Rust and Ink! developer in , since he believes that WASM with its benefits over EVM is the future of smart contract applications.
 As a part of his Android developer career, Dominik was working on porting of applications from C++ to Android/Java, for which he also worked on a tool to ease this process, describing the process of transformation of code base from one language to another in his bachelor's thesis.

 **Green Baneling**
 Blockchain Core Developer